baothientran/surface-distance/README.txt

 + run make command for linux: make

-- executable should be in src/surface_distance_exe:
+- executable should be in build/src/surface_distance_exe:
 + ./surface_distance_exe [begin_pixel_X] [begin_pixel_Y] [end_pixel_X] [end_pixel_Y]

+- test should be in build/test/test_surface_distance:
++ ./test_surface_distance

 - Approach to find the surface distance between two points accounting for the topology of the surface.